marcj/angular-desktop-ui/packages/angular-test/src/assets/docs/getting-started.md

 {
   "compileOnSave": false,
   "compilerOptions": {
-    "baseUrl": "./",
     "outDir": "./dist/out-tsc",
     "sourceMap": true,
     "declaration": false,
-    "module": "es2015",
     "strict": true,
     "moduleResolution": "node",
     "emitDecoratorMetadata": true,
     "experimentalDecorators": true,
-    "downlevelIteration": true,
-    "importHelpers": true,
-    "target": "es5",
+    "target": "es2017",
     "typeRoots": [
       "node_modules/@types"
     ],
     "lib": [
-      "es2018",
+      "es2017",
+      "es2016",
+      "es2015",
       "dom"
     ]
   },
   "include": [
     "./src",
     "node_modules/@marcj/angular-desktop-ui/src/**/*.ts"
+  ],
+  "exclude": [
+    "src/electron.ts"
   ]
 }
 ```

 <p>
     Then you can import the modules of angular-desktop-ui.
-Make sure to import only what you need.
+Make sure to import only what you need, but you have to import at least `DuiAppModule`.
 </p>